 Another funding option is a sinking fund.
 This allows you to set aside reserves a little at a time.
 However, since you can’t predict the timing of premature death or disability, a sinking fund may not have had time to mature.

 Another method of funding the buyout could be installment payments to the heirs.
 This is similar to seller financing.
 The seller, in this case, the departing owner’s estate, receives an ongoing stream of cash flow rather than a lump sum all at once.
-But the business may not be in a position to make guarantees of future payments.
+But the company may not be in a position to make guarantees of future payments.
 If the company itself suffers, payments may dry up.

 Here, each person gets a step-up in basis, and only one policy is needed for each owner.
 Additionally, policies could change ownership without triggering a taxable event.
 However, you would add in the administration of maintaining a new entity.

-How to Get Started Setting Up a Buy-Sell Agreement
+Buy-Sell Agreements: How to Get Started

 Here are a few questions you can use to start thinking through your needs for buy-sell planning: